fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 Rsvd2 (bit 7): This bit is reserved for future use and MUST be set to 0 on transmit and ignored on receipt.

+The information included does not self-identify, so this specification defines a specific ordering for sending the information that must be followed.

+If bit 5 (IP Address) is set, a Node IP Address Sub-Object MUST be sent first.
+If bit 6 (Name) is set, a Node Name Sub-Object MUST be sent next.
+The information order is thus: IP Address Sub-Object, Node Name Sub-Object.
+Any or all pieces of information may be present or absent, as indicated by the C-Type.
+Any data that follows these optional pieces of information MUST be ignored.

+It is valid (though pointless until additional bits are assigned by IANA) to receive an Interface Information Object where bits 5 and 6 are both 0; this MUST NOT generate a warning or error.

 ## Node IP Address Sub-Object {#IPAddr}